BrentFarris/TheLastValkyrie/docs/brents-c-programming-rules.md

+---
+title: Brent's C Programming Rules
+description: A bunch of tips and rules I've created for myself for developing programs in the C programming language
+tags: c c-programming c-coding c-rules rules programming-rules tips
+---

 Below are some rules that I have developed over a long period of time writing C programs.
 C is my favorite language and I love the freedom and exploration it allows me.
 I also love that it is so close to Assembly and I love writing assembly for much of the same reasons!

 ## Pure encapsulation